electric-sql/legacy-vaxine-docs/reference/anomalies.md

 ## Ownership clash

-Problems: Concurrent operations set the value of a field.
+**Problem**:<br />Concurrent operations set the value of a field.
 Arbitration picks a single winning value, but during the fork different replicas allow operations based on the different values set.

 **Example**:<br />two concurrent transactions set different owners for an entity.
 Divergence is only reconciled asynchronously, meanwhile the (two) owner(s) of the entity executed operations that should only be allowed by a single owner.